PySimpleGUI/PySimpleGUI/DemoPrograms/readme.md

 This indicates that the code can be run on either the tkinter or the Qt port.
 To switch ports, uncomment the one you want to run on and comment out the others.

+There are Demo Programs folders under each of the ports folders in the GitHub.

 ## Running Demos Online

-Recently two online Pyuthon services have been used to demonstrate using PySimpleGUI- Trinket & repl.it.
+Recently two online Python services have been used to demonstrate using PySimpleGUI- Trinket & repl.it.
 You will find not only some of the Demo Programs from this folder on these sites, but other demo programs as well.
 They make good "scratch pads" for posting PySimpleGUI code.
-They are superior to Pastebin because not only can you share your code, but people can run the code without having to install or do anything locally.
+They are superior to GithubGists because not only can you share your code, but people can run the code without having to install or do anything locally.

 ### Trinket